75+ Feeding Therapy Tips & Strategies

 • When feeding, try to position the food to the sides of the mouth and/or in the cheeks (not always on the middle of the tongue).
 The goal of this is to encourage the tongue to move from side to side to develop tongue movement and lateralization.

 • Be creative.
 Or as I like to say in relation to feeding therapy, "think outside the plate."
-Use pinterest for inspiration of all kinds of fun things you can do with food.
 Make a marshmallow snow man.
 Play tic tac toe with pieces of food as the "players."
 Make up a story and have pretzel people jump into a pool of yogurt and swim laps.
 And so forth.
 The sky is the limit.

 • When teaching cup drinking, if thin liquids are too difficult for the child to manage, try thickening it with puréed baby foods or try letting them drink a tiny bit of the puréed food from a cup.